 How CA Certificates Are Used to Establish Trust

 Certificate authorities (CAs) are entities that validate identities and issue certificates.
-They can be either independent third parties or organizations running their own certificate-issuing server software (such as the Red Hat Certificate System).
+They can be either independent third parties or organizations running their own certificate-issuing server software.

 Any client or server software that supports certificates maintains a collection of trusted CA certificates.
 These CA certificates determine which other certificates the software can validate-in other words, which issuers of certificates the software can trust.
 In the simplest case, the software can validate only certificates issued by one of the CAs for which it has a certificate.
 It's also possible for a trusted CA certificate to be part of a chain of CA certificates, each issued by the CA above it in a certificate hierarchy.